edwinciw/edwinciw/README.md

 # About Me:
 Hello!
-I'm Iok Weng Chan, I love learning different aspects of analytics and predictive modelling, working continuously with data across different fields including finance, marketing, and experimental research.<br>
+I'm Iok Weng Chan, I'm passionate about analytics and predictive modeling, and I enjoy working with data across diverse domains including finance, marketing, and experimental research.
+I'm always exploring new techniques and tools to deepen my understanding and drive impactful insights.<br>

 # Tech Stack: